dongilbert/jstats-server/README.md

 ## Additional Configuration

-The `DisplayControllerGet` optionally supports additional configuration values which affect the application's behavior, to include:
+The `DisplayStatisticsController` optionally supports additional configuration values which affect the application's behavior, to include:

 * Raw Data Access - The API supports requesting the raw, unfiltered API data by sending a `Joomla-Raw` header with the API request.
 The value of this must match the `stats.rawdata` configuration key.